MasterZ0/SpaceInvaders/README.md

  ![Screenshot](https://user-images.githubusercontent.com/64444068/117709340-2f878f00-b1a7-11eb-8efe-8e319210b03c.png)

-This game was a test proposed test for a job interview
+This game was a test proposed for a job interview

 ##  About the test